 - Zipline at Kaanapali Skyline Eco Adventures

-- Best Budget Vacation Rental: Papakea Resort Condo – This garden-level condo is located at a beachfront property filled with tropical plants, koi ponds, and a ton of amenities.
+- Budget Vacation Rental: Papakea Resort Condo – This garden-level condo is located at a beachfront property filled with tropical plants, koi ponds, and many amenities.
 It’s not far from some of Kaanapali’s best restaurants and shops.

 6. Wailea, Maui

 Wailea is a stunning resort area located in beautiful south Maui.
 It is home to some of the best beaches and impressive golf courses on the island.
-This is also where you’ll find the highest concentration of luxury hotels on Maui.
-This part of the island is much quieter than west Maui while still offering visitors gorgeous beaches and amenities.
+This is also where you’ll find the highest concentration of luxury hotels in Maui.
+This part of the island is much quieter than West Maui, offering visitors gorgeous beaches and amenities.

 Wailea Beach was also once named America’s Best Beach and is excellent for swimmers of all ages.
 Nearby Polo Beach is a great place for snorkeling and observing magnificent marine life.
-If you’re looking for a place to unwind, most of the luxury hotels in Wailea offer fantastic full-service days spas that offer scalp, face, and body treatments so you can relax and rejuvenate.
+If you’re looking for a place to unwind, most luxury hotels in Wailea offer fantastic full-service day spas that offer scalp, face, and body treatments so you can relax and rejuvenate.

-This luxury escape is among one of the best places to stay in Hawaii if you’re looking for a tropical getaway while being completely pampered.
-The services at Wailea’s luxury hotels are top-notch, and all details are thought of.
-Nature lovers can also indulge themselves in countless beach activities offered by resorts and nearby tour companies.
+This luxury escape is among the best places to stay in Hawaii if you’re looking for a tropical getaway while being completely pampered.
+The services at Wailea’s luxury hotels are top-notch, and all details are considered.
+Nature lovers can also indulge in countless beach activities from resorts and nearby tour companies.

 Some fun things to do in Wailea include: